-Whether your crime is serious in the eyes of the courts, and whether it will prevent you from getting a green card, may not be easy to determine.
+Whether your crime is serious in the eyes of the courts, and whether it will prevent you from getting a green card, might not be easy to determine.
 The key factors to consider (most likely with the help of a lawyer) are:

-This information will need to be compared with the immigration laws addressing criminal convictions (contained in the Immigration and Nationality Act, or I.N.A.) to assess whether a green card remains a possibility.
+This information will need to be compared with the federal immigration laws addressing criminal convictions (contained in the Immigration and Nationality Act, or I.N.A.) to assess whether a green card remains a possibility.

-A person convicted of a crime involving moral turpitude (CIMT) or a controlled substance violation will be denied a green card, unless the person falls under one of the exceptions listed below.
+A person convicted of a crime involving moral turpitude (CIMT) or a controlled substance violation will be denied a green card unless the person falls under one of the exceptions listed below.

 For the sake of simplicity, it is best said that a CIMT involves some evil intent.
-Thus, crimes like murder, fraud, theft, and more serious crimes of violence will be considered CIMTs, whereas simple assault or battery, a DUI (with no aggravating factors) or an infraction (moving and parking violations) will probably not.
+Thus, crimes like murder, fraud, theft, and more serious crimes of violence will be considered CIMTs, whereas simple assault or battery, a DUI (with no aggravating factors) or an infraction (such as moving and parking violations) will probably not.

 A person convicted of a CIMT or a controlled substance violation may still be granted a green card if the crime fits within one of a few exceptions.
 They are:

 These include drug trafficking, kidnapping, prostitution, human trafficking, profiting financially from a family member’s human trafficking (with an exception for children of the trafficker), money laundering, and multiple criminal convictions with an aggregate sentence of at least five years.
-It also includes cases where the person committed a serious criminal offense as defined by I.N.A. § 101(h) and then asserted immunity from prosecution, left the United States, and refused to submit to the jurisdiction of a U.S. court.
+It also includes cases where the person committed a serious criminal offense (as defined by I.N.A. § 101(h)) and then asserted immunity from prosecution, left the United States, and refused to submit to the jurisdiction of a U.S. court.

-In some cases, you can ask for what’s called a “waiver,” or legal forgiveness of your crime.
+You might be able to ask for what’s called a “waiver,” or legal forgiveness of your crime.
 This depends on the nature of the crime itself, as well as your subsequent rehabilitation or connection to family members who are U.S. citizens or permanent residents.